Article

 Conclusion

-A follow-up study of immune parameters in unvaccinated COVID-19 convalescents 10 weeks and 10 months after a first and mostly mild infection with the Wuhan-strain Hu-1 showed a long-term reduction of innate and adaptive immune cells, associated with a shift from Th1 to Th2 cytokine pattern.
+This follow-up study of immune parameters in unvaccinated COVID-19 convalescents 10 weeks and 10 months after a first and mostly mild infection with the Wuhan Hu-1 strain of SARS-CoV-2 showed a long-term reduction in innate and adaptive immune cells, associated with a shift from Th1 to Th2 cytokine pattern.

 The authors claimed that these findings were unexpected.
-Instead of an activation and expansion of CD3+CD4+ and CD3+CD8+ effector memory cells and transitional B cells and plasmablasts, the results showed significantly reduced numbers of adaptive immune cells, including T cells (particularly CD3+CD45RA+CD62L+CD31+ recent thymic emigrants) and B cells (non-class-switched CD19+IgD+CD27+ memory B cells).
-These findings could explain an immunological mechanism of long-term post-COVID-19 sequelae.
+Instead of an activation and expansion of CD3+CD4+ and CD3+CD8+ effector memory cells and transitional B cells, and plasmablasts, the results showed significantly reduced numbers of adaptive immune cells, including T cells (particularly CD3+CD45RA+CD62L+CD31+ recent thymic emigrants) and B cells (non-class-switched CD19+IgD+CD27+ memory B cells).
+These findings could explain an immunological mechanism of post-acute COVID-19 syndrome.

-Since all leukocyte lineages originate from pluripotent CD34+ hematopoietic stem cells in the bone marrow, the authors speculated that SARS-CoV-2 could infect these cells, which could explain the multi-lineage reduction observed after a certain time.
+Since all leukocyte lineages originate from pluripotent CD34+ hematopoietic stem cells in the bone marrow, the authors speculated that SARS-CoV-2 could infect these cells, which could explain a multi-lineage reduction observed after 10 months.
 Alternatively, SARS-CoV-2 may affect the bone marrow stromal microenvironment (mesenchymal progenitors, osteoblasts, fibroblasts, and endothelial cells).

 This article was published in Allergy.